ESu2305/cw1/README.md

 # CW1

-This repository contains part of the code for the legacy web application project.
+This repository contains the code for the legacy web application project.

+# Team Members
+1. Ella
+2. Emily
+3. Esther